SOURCE OF WEALTH: Soros Fund Management, Indus Capital Partners

 FUNDING AREAS: Arts & Culture, Education & Youth, Environment, Gun Violence, Global

-OVERVIEW: David Kowitz and his wife Sarah move their philanthropy through the Kowitz Family Foundation.
+OVERVIEW: David Kowitz and his wife Sarah conduct their philanthropy through the Kowitz Family Foundation.
 Kowitz supports his alma mater Brown University.
 He also sits on the boards of Riverkeeper and Global Fund for Children (UK).

 BACKGROUND: David Nathan Kowitz graduated from Brown University in 1985 with a degree in English literature.
 He was a managing director and partner of Soros Fund Management.
 In 2000, Kowitz and other former Soros Fund Management partners established Indus Capital Partners.
 He is based in the United Kingdom.

 EDUCATION & YOUTH: Kowitz has supported his alma mater Brown University.
-He sits on the Global Fund for Children (UK), which the family supports via their foundation.
+He sits on the Global Fund for Children (UK), which the family supports through their foundation.
 Other grantees include Big Brothers & Big Sisters of NYC.

 GUN VIOLENCE: The family has supported Brady Campaign to Prevent Gun Violence.
-Kowitz sat on the board of an organization once called Pax, which addressed gun violence.
+Kowitz once sat on the board of an organization called Pax, which addressed gun violence.